Trump and the Fate of the 30% Solar Tax Credit in 2025

 What can we do about the residential solar tax credit going away?

-If you believe solar is the power of choice for your home, get proposals quickly to put your project on track for installation and inspection by the end of the year.
-Get started today on solar.com to get multiple quotes from vetted local installers.
+If you believe solar is the power of choice for your home, get proposals quickly to put your project on track for installation by the end of the year.
+Solar projects typically take several months from contracting to installation, but we can expect these timelines to grow as demand increases to install before December 31 and claim the 25D tax credit before it’s gone.

 Why is Congress proposing to remove the residential solar tax credits?